supertuxkart/stk-code/README.md

 ## Windows

-1. Install VS 2013 (or later).
+1. Install Visual Studio 2013 (or later).
 The free express versions work fine.
 2. Download and install a source package - either a released package or from our [git/svn repositories](https://supertuxkart.net/Source_control).
 3. Download the latest dependency package from [here](https://sourceforge.net/projects/supertuxkart/files/SuperTuxKart%20Dependencies/Windows/).
 Unzip it in the root directory, so that the dependencies directory is next to the src and data directories (if you are updating from a previous dependency package, you can delete the .dll files in the root directory, they are not needed anymore).
 4. Download cmake and install it.
 Then start cmake-gui and select the STK root directory as 'Where is the source code', and a new directory in the root directory (next to src, data etc) as the build directory (for now I assume that this directory is called bld).